-- materials and components within an ENCLOSURE of 0,06 m or less, consisting totally of metal and having no ventilation openings, or within a sealed unit containing an inert gas;
+- electrical components which do not present a fire hazard under abnormal operating conditions when tested according to 5.3.6; - materials and components within an ENCLOSURE of 0,06 m or less, consisting totally of metal and having no ventilation openings, or within a sealed unit containing an inert gas; - one or more layers of thin insulating material, such as adhesive tape, used directly on any surface within a FIRE ENCLOSURE, including the surface of current-carrying parts, provided that the combination of the thin insulating material and the surface of application complies with the requirements of FLAMMABILITY CLASS V-2, or FLAMMABILITY CLASS HF-2;

-- one or more layers of thin insulating material, such as adhesive tape, used directly on any surface within a FIRE ENCLOSURE, including the surface of current-carrying parts, provided that the combination of the thin insulating material and the surface of application complies with the requirements of FLAMMABILITY CLASS V-2, OF FLAMMABILITY CLASS HF-2; NOTE Where the thin insulating material referred to in the above exclusion is on the inner surface of the FIRE ENCLOSURE itself, the requirements in 4.6.2 continue to apply to the FIRE ENCLOSURE.
+NOTE - Where the thin insulating material referred to in the above exclusion is on the inner surface of the FIRE ENCLOSURE itself, the requirements in 4.6.2 continue to apply to the FIRE ENCLOSURE.

-- meter cases (if otherwise determined to be suitable for mounting of parts at HAZARDOUS VOLTAGE), meter faces and indicator lamps or jewels;

-- electronic components, such as integrated circuit packages, opto-coupler packages, capacitors and other small parts that are mounted on material of FLAMMABILITY CLASS V-1;

-wiring, cables and connectors insulated with PVC, TFE, PTFE, FEP, neoprene or polyimide;

-individual clamps (not including helical wraps or other continuous forms), lacing tape, twine and cable ties used with wiring harnesses;

-wire which complies with the requirements for "VW-1" or "FT-1" or better, and which is so marked; DC DC

-- the following parts, provided that they are separated from electrical parts (other than insulated wires and cables) which under fault conditions are likely to produce a temperature that could cause ignition, by at least 13 mm of air or by a solid barrier of material of FLAMMABILITY CLASS V-1:

-• gears, cams, belts, bearings and other small parts which would contribute negligible fuel to a fire, including, labels, mounting feet, key caps, knobs and the like;

-• supplies, consumable materials, media and recording materials;
+- meter cases (if otherwise determined to be suitable for mounting of parts at HAZARDOUS VOLTAGE), meter faces and indicator lamps or their jewels; - electronic components, such as integrated circuit packages, opto-coupler packages, capacitors and other small parts that are mounted on material of FLAMMABILITY CLASS V-1; - wiring, cables and connectors insulated with PVC, TFE, PTFE, FEP, neoprene or polyimide; - individual clamps (not including helical wraps or other continuous forms), lacing tape, twine and cable ties used with wiring harnesses; - the following parts, provided that they are separated from electrical parts (other than insulated wires and cables) which under fault conditions are likely to produce a temperature that could cause ignition, by at least 13 mm of air or by a solid barrier of material of FLAMMABILITY CLASS V-1: - gears, cams, belts, bearings and other small parts which would contribute negligible fuel to a fire, including, labels, mounting feet, key caps, knobs and the like; - supplies, consumable materials, media and recording materials;

-• parts which are required to have particular properties in order to perform intended functions, such as rubber rollers for paper pick-up and delivery, and ink tubes;

-• tubing for air or any fluid systems, containers for powders or liquids and foamed plastic parts, provided that they are of FLAMMABILITY CLASS HB75 if the thinnest significant thickness of the material is <3 mm, or FLAMMABILITY CLASS HB40 if the thinnest significant thickness of the material is $\geq$ 3 mm, or FLAMMABILITY CLASS HBF.
+- parts which are required to have particular properties in order to perform intended functions, such as rubber rollers for paper pick-up and delivery, and ink tubes; - tubing for air or any fluid systems, containers for powders or liquids and foamed plastic parts, provided that they are of FLAMMABILITY CLASS HB75 if the thinnest significant thickness of the material is < 3 mm, or FLAMMABILITY CLASS HB40 if the thinnest significant thickness of the material is ≥ 3 mm, or FLAMMABILITY CLASS HBF.